SvenMichaelKlose/tunix/src/bin/lisp/README.md

 stack holds function arguments.
-An additional raw stack holds return tags of byte size instead of full return addresses as well as raw pointers to argument definitions for built-in functions during their evaluation.
+An additional raw stack holds return tags of byte size instead of full return addresses as well as raw pointers to argument definitions of built-in functions during their evaluation.

 ## Hidden creation of list elements ("consing")